 SFR - Short Sales & Foreclosures: What Real Estate Professionals Need to Know Course #39580 When: August 8, 2022 Time: 8:30am to 5:00pm Instructor: Candy Cooke 8 Hours of CE Credit For many real estate professionals, short sales and foreclosures are the new “traditional” real estate transaction.
 Knowing how to help sellers maneuver the complexities of short sales as well as help buyers pursue short sale and foreclosure opportunities are not merely good skills to have in today’s market-they are critical.
 And while short sales and foreclosures are not for the faint of heart, agents with the proper tools and training can use these specialty areas to build their business for the long term.

-1-4 Contract Boot Camp Course #39934 When: January 11, 2022 Time: 9:00 am to 3:00 pm Instructor: Jodi Sherretts The purpose of this course is to familiarize the real estate professional with the most commonly used sales contract in a residential real estate transaction.
+1-4 Contract Boot Camp Course #39934 When: August 10, 2022 Time: 9:00 am to 3:00 pm Instructor: Jodi Sherretts 5 hours of CE Credit The purpose of this course is to familiarize the real estate professional with the most commonly used sales contract in a residential real estate transaction.
 This class provides an in-depth analysis of various aspects of the TREC 1-4 contract.
 It discusses the structure and nature of a residential contract along with agent responsibilities.
 The class teaches on basic liability theories arising from the TREC one to four contract.
-The class also teaches the real estate agent best practices when using the 1-4 contract as well as contract dos and don’ts.
+The class also teaches the real estate agent best practices when using the 1-4 contract as well as contract do’s and don’ts.